DCM Foundation

 Stephanie Fallon’s Story – Living Well with DCM Since Age 15

 Stephanie was born with DCM but wasn’t diagnosed until she was 15.
 She wasn’t able to run laps while trying out for tennis and was sent to the nurse who noticed that her heart sounded unusual.
 It was 1982 and there simply wasn’t enough information about cardiomyopathies at the time.
 She was often tired, confounding her parents.
 Heart disease was prevalent in her dad’s family but doctors would likely not have considered someone so young as 15 a candidate for heart disease.
-In addition, genetic testing wasn’t easily accessible as it is today.
+In addition, genetic testing wasn’t as easily accessible as it is today.

 She was eventually correctly diagnosed with DCM; she had a bicuspid aortic valve and supraventricular tachycardia.
 Initially, her doctor suspected that her braces caused an infection in her mouth that led to DCM.
 That wasn’t the case, as she later found out she has the MYH7 gene mutation.
 At age 15 though, two cardiologists gave her only 5 years to live.
 That was the normal prognosis – as many of you may know all too well.